AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 ---
 # Upgrade from Adobe Analytics to Customer Journey Analytics

-When upgrading from Adobe Analytics to Customer Journey Analytics, no single set of upgrade steps exists that are optimal for every organization.
+When upgrading from Adobe Analytics to Customer Journey Analytics, no single set of upgrade steps exist that are optimal for every organization.

-We recommend using the dynamically generated upgrade steps that are unique to your organization.
+Adobe recommends using the dynamically generated upgrade steps that are unique to your organization.
 These upgrade steps are generated after you complete an upgrade questionnaire, which helps you understand the best way for your organization to upgrade to Customer Journey Analytics.

 Generic upgrade steps are also available.